sqlparser/gspHome/_tutorials/gsp-howto-script-writer.md

     This class represents select statement.

     Statement object usually created by the parser of GSP.
-If you need to manually create a select statement object used in for example a exists predicate, then please use the help method in the **`TGSqlParser`** class.
+If you need to manually create a select statement object used in for example an exists predicate, then please use the help method in the **`TGSqlParser`** class.

 	Java:
 	```java